Mercedes-Benz Stadium: Amenities

 In March 2019, following a trial in 2018, the stadium became one of the first major professional sports venues in the United States to only accept "cashless" payment methods for transactions at concessions inside the stadium, such as credit or debit cards, and mobile payments.
 This only applies to concessions; cash is still accepted for ticket sales and any third-party merchandising that may operate during events, and kiosks are provided for loading cash onto prepaid debit cards (with no transaction fees charged).
 At the same time, the stadium raised all menu prices, by adding tax at the time of purchase but maintaining the same posted price values as before (besides five items, such as hot dogs, whose list prices were discounted by 50 cents).

 To reflect local culture, the stadium also partnered with Atlanta-based restaurants, chains, and chefs to have presences as concessions under the "Best of Atlanta" banner, including Chick-fil-A, The Varsity, Kevin Gillespie, and others.
 In keeping with the fan first pricing policy, these partners agreed to not mark up their prices in comparison to their standalone locations.
-As with all other locations under a long-standing corporate policy, the Chick-fil-A does not operate on Sundays, with no exception, even though the stadium's main tenant primarily plays on Sundays.
+As with all other locations under a long-standing corporate policy, the Chick-fil-A does not operate on Sundays despite the stadium's main tenant primarily playing on Sundays.
 During Sunday events, the Chick-fil-A stand is replaced by an unbranded "Fries Up" stand operated by Levy Restaurants.

+In 2023, the stadium adopted the NFL's clear bag policy.
+An advisory was issued detailing permissible sizes for clear bags, including diaper bags.